 The name must clearly state the status of the branch and must contain the name of the foreign company’s country (not mandatory for the countries included in the Consolidated Act on Certain Commercial Undertakings)

 Our company formation agents in Denmark invite you to watch the following video on the particularities of a branch:

-After receiving a unique registration number, the Danish branch must also register for the workmen’s insurance (in case are there any employees).
+After receiving a unique registration number, the Danish branch must also register for social security purposes.

 Even though is not considered a legal entity, a branch is advantageous especially because it doesn’t have to prepare audited financial statements.
-However, a certificate copy of the audited financial statements of the parent company must be deposit at the Danish Commerce and Companies Agency.
-Also the bookkeeping is necessary as the branch must pay VAT like any ordinary local company.
+However, a certified copy of the audited financial statements of the parent company must be deposit at the Danish Commerce and Companies Agency.
+Also, the bookkeeping is necessary as the branch must pay VAT like any ordinary local company.